mjoel10/GetExitClarity.com/replit.md

 ## Recent Changes

+### January 2025 - M&A Firms Page Content Refinements and Messaging Updates
+- **Features Section Updates**: Changed "Scale Your Practice" to "Scale Your Firm", "professional-grade" to "comprehensive" reporting, "Deal Flow Intelligence" to "Centralized Tracking"
+- **Authority Messaging**: Updated "30+ Years of M&A Wisdom" to "Unbiased Value for Your Prospects" with refined experience positioning
+- **Scoring Enhancement**: Changed "Client Success Accelerator" to "Benchmarked Scoring" with emphasis on objective, data-backed assessments
+- **Pipeline Terminology**: Updated "Transform Your Deal Pipeline" to "Transform Your Deal Funnel" for improved conversion language
+- **Client Relationship Context**: Added specificity with "Lost deals after years of client relationship building" and added realistic prospect quote
+- **Engagement Language**: Enhanced "With ExitClarity" section with action-oriented verbs like "Demonstrate", "Gain", and "Be their first call"
+- **Firm Consistency**: Updated "What This Means for Your Practice" to "What This Means for Your Firm" throughout all components
+- **Timeline Messaging**: Changed "2-3 years" to "months and years" for more realistic engagement expectations
+- **Process Language**: Updated "Systematic" to "Standardized" documentation in Enhanced Deal Preparation section
+- **Benefits Optimization**: Changed "Larger Average Deal Sizes" to "Improved Deal Prep" and "Reduced Development Costs" to "Lower Business Development Costs"
+- **Scalability Focus**: Replaced "systematic" with "scalable" across prospect evaluation and qualification descriptions
+- **Final CTA Update**: Changed "systematized" to "scaled" in hero CTA section for consistent messaging throughout M&A Firms page

 ### January 2025 - Complete Contact Form Implementation and CTA Enhancement
 - **Contact Form Success Screen**: Implemented thank you confirmation with green checkmark and "Send Another Message" option
 - **Email Notification System**: Full SendGrid integration with domain authentication for instant notifications to info@exitclarity.io